BatoolMM/R-markdown/_episodes/02-starting-with-rmarkdown.md

 ---
+title: "Getting Started with R Markdown"
+teaching: 30
 exercises: 10
-keypoints:
-- Starting a new Rmd File
-- 'Anatomy of an Rmd File (YAML header, Text, Code chunks)'
+questions:
+- How to find your way around RStudio?
-- How to knit an Rmd File to html
+- How to start an R Markdown document in Rstudio?
-knit: |
-    (function(inputFile, encoding) { out\_dir &lt;- '../\_episodes';
-    rmarkdown::render(inputFile, encoding=encoding,
-    output\_file=file.path(dirname(inputFile), out\_dir,
-    '02-starting-with-rmarkdown.md')) })
+- How is an R Markdown document configured & what is our workflow?

 objectives:
 - Key Functions on Rstudio
 - Learn how to start an R markdown document
 - Understand the workflow of an Rmarkdown file

+keypoints:
+- Starting a new Rmd File
+- Anatomy of an Rmd File (YAML header, Text, Code chunks)
+- How to knit an Rmd File to html
+source: Rmd
 output:
   md_document:
-    preserve_yaml: True
+    preserve_yaml: true
-    variant: markdown
-questions:
-- 'How to find your way around RStudio?'
-- 'How to start an R Markdown document in Rstudio?'
-- 'How is an R Markdown document configured & what is our workflow?'
-source: Rmd
-teaching: 30
-title: Getting Started with R Markdown
+knit: (function(inputFile, encoding) {
+      out_dir <- '../_episodes';
+      rmarkdown::render(inputFile,
+                        encoding=encoding,
+                        output_file=file.path(dirname(inputFile), out_dir, '02-starting-with-rmarkdown.md')) })
 ---

 Getting Around RStudio